 When doing this, make sure you don’t shake too hard so that you don’t end up accidentally killing the insects inside.
 It’s not that they are any less nutritious when they’re dead, it’s just that your leopard gecko will likely not eat them simply due to the fact that they don’t find feeders that don’t move to be very appealing.

 After you’re done dusting your feeders, you can now either hand-feed your leopard gecko or place the food inside of its food bowl.
 While some people hand-feed their gecko, I’ve found that most just put it in their food dish.
-Whatever you decide to do, though, will be dependant on the type of feeder you’re giving them and what method of feeding you prefer.
+Whatever you decide to do, though, will be dependent on the type of feeder you’re giving them and what method of feeding you prefer.

 In addition to supplementing them through their meals, though, you’ll also want to make sure you have a small bowl of calcium inside of your tank as well.
 Having this bowl will allow your leopard gecko to lick from it whenever they feel the need to replenish themselves with this particular supplement.